As an Amazon Associate we earn from qualifying purchases.

 - Use ripe strawberries and concentrate them down yourself – this is the ideal and recommended solution!

 I’m going to explain how to create your own simple jam for your shake, but if you don’t have time to do this, you can easily buy jam as well.
 If you want the quickest strawberry milkshake that keeps the strawberry flavor high, then a few tablespoons of strawberry jam will do just fine.

 My recommendation is to pick one that doesn’t have many ingredients other than fruit, sugar, and a thickener like pectin.

 Some people might look at you funny for adding jam into your recipe, but don’t let this deter you.
 Just remember that water is the enemy of milkshakes, so jam it up with confidence!

-Here are the ideal tools needed to create a strawberry milkshake using our recommended method for concentrating your strawberries:
+Here are the ideal tools needed to create a strawberry milkshake using my recommended method for concentrating your strawberries:

 - Wooden Spoon

 To create a simple jam from your strawberries, you will need a saucepan.
 Non stick is essential here, as you will be turning the strawberries into a thick syrupy jam.
 With non-stick cookware, always use a wooden spoon.

 My recipe is on the thicker side of milkshakes, and you can always up or downplay the liquid to match your tastes.
 It’s important to note that depending on how thick you like your milkshakes, you will need a stronger and more powerful blender.